bergercookie/asm-lsp/README.md

 Add a `.asm-lsp.toml` file like the following to your project's root directory and/or `~/.config/asm-lsp/` (project configs will override global configs) to selectively target specific assemblers and/or instruction sets.
+Omitting an item from the configuration file is equivalent to setting it to `false`.

 ```toml
 version = "0.1"